TROG111/SatNav/README.md

     planetref.lua and atlas.lua can be obtained from the following GitLab url: https://gitlab.com/JayleBreak/dualuniverse/-/blob/master/DUflightfiles/autoconf/custom/atlas.lua and https://gitlab.com/JayleBreak/dualuniverse/-/blob/master/DUflightfiles/autoconf/custom/planetref.lua.
 On the GitLab pages, click the download button and when prompted for a filename, make sure that the filename is only atlas.lua and planetref.lua and not the given long name.

- 2) Install a PB onto your ship and link it to: 1) the core, 2) a screen, 3) a new (empty) databank (we shall call this the SatNav databank), 4) Dimencia Hud databank - IN THIS ORDER PLEASE.
+ 2) Install a PB onto your ship and link it to: 1) the core, 2) a screen, 3) a new (empty) databank (we shall call this the SatNav databank), 4) Dimencia Hud databank - IN THIS ORDER PLEASE, 5) (optionally a backup databank for SatNav).
 The SatNav databank should be either completely empty (remove dynamic content while the databank is in your inventory before placing it) or a SatNav databank from version 2_1_0 or above.

  3) Copy the most recent SatNav_PB_Paste file (see section above for the latest version number) into you copy paste buffer

  4) In game, right click on your SatNav PB and select 'Advanced' / 'Paste LUA configuration from cliboard'

  5) Turn on screen, activate PB and you are ready to go.... good luck!
+If you are updating SatNav then the script will automatically update the databank to the latest version and should inform you that this has completed.

  # Integration with Dimencia Hud:
  1) ensure you have a recent version of the Dimencia Hud already loaded and configured on your pilot seat.
 Version 2_1_0 onwards requires its own databank and you should not try to use the Dimencia Hud databank for both 3 and 4 (in the installation), this will likely cause problems and so is not supported.

  2) Since version 4.9.00 of Dim Hud, integration for SatNav has been built in and therefore does not require any changes to the DimHud code (as was the case with previous version)

- 3) after installing Dimencia Hud, check which databank it has linked to and make appropriate change if necessary (i.e. if it is linked to the wrong databank)
+ 3) After installing Dimencia Hud, check which databank it has linked to and make appropriate change if necessary (i.e. if it is linked to the wrong databank)

- 4) face the pilot seat and right click mouse, selected Advanced/Edit Lua Parameters to edit the Dimencia Hud lua parameters.
+ 4) Face the pilot seat and right click mouse, selected Advanced/Edit Lua Parameters to edit the Dimencia Hud lua parameters.
 Select the following two parameters and ensure that they are active: 1) useTheseSettings and UseSatNav.
 Sit on the Dimencia Hud pilot seat and then exit the seat (this should ensure that the Dimencia Hud variables are written to the Dim Hud databank)

  # Usaged:
  1) By default the PB is programmed with a selection of locations including the market places on Alioth.
 These will be automatically loaded into your SatNav databank the first time that you use the application.

  2) The lefthand (light blue) panel of the SatNav lists all the DU planets.
 You can page up/down this list using the correspondingly coloured arrow buttons below the table.
 Clicking on a specific planet will display the list of Stored Locations for than planet in the righthand (purple) panel.
+You can also sort these by either Alphanumeric (AZ) or Distances (KM) by pressing the 'sort' button.

  3) You can page up/down the list of Stored Locations using the correspondingly coloured (purple) arrow buttons below the table.
 Clicking on a specific location will print the locations coordinates into the LUA chat and will set your destination to that location.
 In addition, and if you have integrated with Dimencia Hud, the selected location will be sent to your pilot seat ready for use the next time you engage autopilot in the Hud.
 It is also possible to use SatNav while remaining seated in the Pilot Seat and the selected location will be sent to your running Dimencia Hud.
+You can also sort the locations by either Alphanumeric (AZ) or Distances (KM) by pressing the 'sort' button.

  4) If you wish to add a new location to the SatNav databank this can be done in a couple of ways: